kuhlaid/nextjs-ssr-kit/README.md

 In order to interact with the API, you'll need to:

-- <a href="https://docs.mongodb.com/manual/installation/#mongodb-community-edition">Install MongoDB</a> and make sure the service is up and running.
+- Create a test cluster in <a href="https://cloud.mongodb.com/">Cloud MongoDB Atlas</a> and save yourself the hassle of setting up MongoDb locally.
 - While the development server is running, open your browser and navigate to <a href="http://localhost:3000/users">http://localhost:3000/users</a>.

 <hr />